Skip to Content

 During an asthma attack, the airways

 swell and narrow.
 This makes it hard to breathe.
-Asthma is a lifelong problem,
+Although asthma is a lifelong disease, treatment can help control it and help you stay healthy.

 You and your doctor will make an